 The answer to this question depends on the purpose of a call center, its size, supported channels (chats, email, calls, etc.) and its location.
-Therefore, to choose the best call center software for your business, let’s have a close look at 3 types of top call center software and main software tools.
+Therefore, to choose the best call center solution for your business, let’s have a close look at 3 types of top call center software and main software tools.

-Top call center software
+Top call center software by deployment type

 - On-premise call center software.
-With this type of solution, call center software and hardware is installed at office and maintained by IT staff or an outside service provider.
-Businesses that choose this type of software are completely responsible for all maintenance and updates.
+With this type of solution, call center software and hardware is installed at the office and maintained by IT staff or an outside service provider.
+Businesses that choose this option are completely responsible for all maintenance and updates.
 For some companies such ability is an advantage, yet, others would rather not have their own IT staff for performing all technical support.
 The main advantage of on-premise call center software tools are their reliability, especially when it comes to hard phones.
 It is believed that a direct connection is much more reliable in comparison with the virtual one as your Internet connection may not be stable and, therefore, your call quality may suffer.

 - Cloud-based call center software.This kind of software solution is hosted in the cloud and can be accessed through any browser.
 As all data is stored in the cloud, it can be cashed so users can access it even if they are offline.
-This Cloud-based software is considered to be one of best call center software solutions as it is more cost-effective solution in comparison with others.
+This Cloud-based software is considered to be one of the best call center software solutions as it is cheaper to implement and more scalable in comparison with others.
+Moreover, you can use a cloud-based omnichannel contact center solution, where some non-voice channels (email, webchat, SMS, etc) are processed.
 It is managed by a service provider (support, update and maintenance of hardware) and doesn’t require dedicated IT staff.
 Furthermore, it needs less investments and is quicker to launch then on-premise or hosted solution.
-Nevertheless, it is important to ensure that you have a reliable Internet Service Provider (ISP) for providing stable and qualitative workflow.
+Nevertheless, it is important to ensure that you have a reliable Internet Service Provider (ISP) for providing a stable and qualitative workflow.

-Main call center software tools
+Main call center software features and capabilities

 - Automatic call distributor (ACD).
 It is a telephony system that processes and directs incoming calls to available agents, as a result, reducing agent idle time and improving customer experience.